Davit2810/AnnaMnatsakanyan_QAmanual/README.md

 # AnnaMnatsakanyan_QAmanual
-QA engineers ....  get to tell developers their baby is ugly
+QA engineers ....  get to tell developers their baby is ugl